We added new retail items to our line to add comfort to CPAP and oxygen therapy.

 Know the Basics

 No matter which type of cannula you choose, the most important thing is that it works.
-Make sure the oxygen flow is uninterrupted by selecting a kink-free tube.
+Make sure the oxygen flow is uninterrupted by selecting a kink-resistant tube.
 Some are reinforced with multiple internal channels (3-channel, 5-channel or 6-channel tubing) to make the whole tube sturdier.
 Others are referred to as “smooth bore,” meaning the inside is smooth.
 In some cases, smooth bore tubes are sufficient if the tube is narrow and the walls are thicker; however, when the tubes are wider, as with a high-flow cannula, multiple channels are recommended for extra support.

 The second important factor is patient comfort.
 To achieve a comfortable fit, the tube should feel soft against the skin and be memory-free.
 To test this, request samples from your manufacturer and lay them out on a flat surface.
 If the tube lays flat instead of coiling back up, it is memory-free, which will increase comfort for the patient by securely fitting against his or her face and reducing friction against the skin.